pdb-94/miguel/README.md

 |n_charge|Charge efficiency|float|0.8|-||

 The energy storage can be either charged or discharged at any time step.
+The following boundary conditions apply to loading and unloading.
+The memory can only be discharged to the minimum state of charge and charged to the maximum state of charge.
+The maximum charging or discharging power corresponds to the nominal power multiplied by the respective efficiency.

 ### Operator
 The simulation process is divided in three steps.